There are Options Out There for Life Insurance for Smokers

 For a medical marijuana user, it's important to consider what condition the treatment is for.
 It may be that the underlying illness, such as cancer or Parkinson's disease, may be a bigger factor in obtaining coverage than the cannabis usage.

 It's best to speak with a licensed insurance agent to understand what your options are for policy type and insurance carrier, and determine if a smoker life insurance rate will be applied.

-While it may be tempting to put off your life insurance coverage until you've quite smoking, we all know how challenging that can be.
+While it may be tempting to put off your life insurance coverage until you've quit smoking, we all know how challenging that can be.
 Although life insurance rates for smokers are generally higher than for non-smokers, we never recommend delaying coverage.
-As a smoker, you are at a higher risk for many conditions, including heart disease, strokes and cancer1.
+As a smoker, you are at a higher risk for many conditions, including heart disease, strokes and cancer 1.
 Postponing your life insurance coverage, only puts you and your family at greater risk.
 Plus, rates typically increase as you age.
 So the saving that may be achieved by waiting to quit, may be offset by your increased age.